 I have concluded that the impact of agents can be quite significant and large, although varied.
 Furthermore, I have uncovered several strategies that agents can use to maximize the salaries that they negotiate for their clients, like trying to position clients to sign contracts in December.
 I have also analyzed practices of teams to try to find the best value players at a given talent level, looking at the teams which have done so successfully.

 Wasserman, Tyler, "Determinants of Major League Baseball Player Salaries" (2013).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 99.

 Creative Commons License